HydroshieldMKII/Sinatra-SSM/README.md

 ```

 ## Configuration
-To configure the SimpleSessionManager, you must have a JSON file with the following structure:
+To configure the SimpleSessionManager, you must have a JSON file with at least the following structure:
 ```json
 [
     {